timescale/docs/use-timescale/data-tiering/about-data-tiering.md

 ## Architecture

-Data tiering works by periodically and asynchronously moving older chunks to S3 storage.
+Tiered storage works by periodically and asynchronously moving older chunks to S3 storage.
 There, it's stored in the Apache Parquet format, which is a compressed columnar format well-suited for S3.
 Data remains accessible both during and after migration.

 By default, tiered data is not included when querying from a Timescale instance.
-However, it is possible to access tiered data by [enabling a data tiering reads][querying-tiered-data] for a session, query, or even for all sessions.
+However, it is possible to access tiered data by [enabling tiered storage reads][querying-tiered-data] for a session, query, or even for all sessions.

-With data tiering reads enabled, when you run regular SQL queries, a behind-the-scenes process transparently pulls data from wherever it's located: disk storage, object storage, or both.
+With tiered storage reads enabled, when you run regular SQL queries, a behind-the-scenes process transparently pulls data from wherever it's located: the standard high-performance storage tier, the low-cost bottomless storage tier, or both.
 Various SQL optimizations limit what needs to be read from S3:

 *   Chunk exclusion avoids processing chunks that fall outside the query's time